thejcannon/shimlib/src/shimbboleth/_model/PHILOSOPHIES.md

 ## Philosohpies

+- This is an internal library meant for support of the wider `shimbboleth` project.
+It doesn't need to be perfect, just good enough.
 - Data is assumed to be type-correct in Python APIs (e.g. only type-validate when taking in JSON)
 - Data restrictions (like "must not be empty") are a property of a field's **type** (e.g. the field should have type `Annotated[..., NonEmpty]`) and not a property of the field itself.